basketry/rules/README.md

 ### Options

 By default, violations of these rules will be displayed as errors.
 This may be overridden with the `severity` option.
-This rule allows for both bare array and evelope object return types.
+This rule allows for both bare array and envelope object return types.
 By default, the payload is expected to be in a property called `value`, `values`, or `data`.
-These expectations may be overridded with the `payload` option.
+These expectations may be overridden with the `payload` option.

-If there is HTTP protocol information defined for this method, then the rules is only applied to HTTP GET methods.
+If there is HTTP protocol information defined for this method, then the rules are only applied to HTTP GET methods.
 This may be overridden with the `verb` or `verbs` option.

 ```json
 {